mays88/PerscholasProject/README.md

 ## Create GET routes for all data that should be exposed to the client.

+GET routes have been created for Todos, Users, and Calendar.

 ## Create POST routes for data, as appropriate.
 At least one data category should allow for client creation via a POST request.

+Inside of each of the Calendar, Todos, and Users route files.
+You will find the POST method and inside the Controller files are the functions for each POST request.

 ## Create PATCH or PUT routes for data, as appropriate.
 At least one data category should allow for client manipulation via a PATCH or PUT request.

+Inside of each of the Calendar, Todos, and Users route files.
+You will find the PATCH method and inside the Controller files are the functions for each PATCH request.

 ## Create DELETE routes for data, as appropriate.
 At least one data category should allow for client deletion via a DELETE request.

+Inside of each of the Calendar, Todos, and Users route files.
+You will find the DELETE method and inside the Controller files are the functions for each DELETE request.

 ## Include query parameters for data filtering, where appropriate.
 At least one data category should allow for additional filtering through the use of query parameters.
 Note: DO NOT use API keys; this makes it more difficult for instructors to grade finished projects efficiently.